-It felt nice to imagine that I had her full attention again.
+She couldn’t have acknowledged each of these messages but it felt nice that we were taking turns talking and to imagine that I had her full attention again.
 The app gave us both this rare space for courtesy you didn’t see in many places on the internet.
-She would have chuckled at how this machine-cold mediator achieved what all the empathy-soaked counsellors she had taken us to could not.
+She certainly would have chuckled at how this machine-cold mediator achieved what ALL the empathy-soaked counsellors she had taken us to could not.

 If I had a moment of weakness and posted something too sentimental, I figured I could always blame it on some glitch in the software.

-To support that theory I began to game the AI and upvote odd recommendations.
+To support that theory I began to game the engine and upvote odd recommendations.
 I can only imagine the polyphonic confusion on her end as the corruption began to trickle into our feed.

 Was that playing fair with the program?